cloudfoundry-community-attic/bosh-cloudfoundry/docs/concept.md

 * Is the BOSH controller a MicroBosh?
 Another name?
 * What is a microbosh?
 * Is the BOSH controller a part of BOSH, or something that just controls it?
-* Does the core Cloud Foundry nodes scale out?
+* Does the core Cloud Foundry instances scale out?
 * How do you enable HA for the core?
 * You run BOSH commands on the Inception VM, not BOSH Controller.
 Is it meant to be run on your computer?
 Is network the reason it isn't?
 * Add some nice to know commands